suganyaGaurav/Auto-Insurance-Claim-Risk-Prediction-Imbalanced-Classification-/README.md

 # Auto Insurance Claim Risk Prediction (Imbalanced Classification)

+> Note: This project intentionally avoids deployment to focus on modeling rigor.
+> Production deployment examples are demonstrated in other repositories.

 ## Overview

 This project focuses on building a classical machine learning model to predict whether an auto insurance policyholder is likely to initiate an insurance claim in the next year.